ixmanuel/creation-pods/README.md

         public function identity() : Identity
         {
-            // It calls the main constructor or new operator in the ID class. return $this->identity->new($record->key());
+            // It calls the main constructor or the operator "new" in the ID class. return $this->identity->new($record->key());
         }